Academany/fabzero/program/machines/3dprint.md

 * Design **for the machine** and not the opposite
 * Design a small object (few cm).
 It is better to test many small objects and learning from all of them than printing a huge object.
-* Host big STL files in sketchab
+* Host big STL files in sketchfab  TODO link
 * Original design file should go in the archive

 ---